top of page

 Due to the rapid growth of Godalming's population in the 19th century, there became the need to find another cemetery.

 In 1893, 20 acres of land on a hilltop to the South of Godalming was purchased.
 This was the start of the Eashing cemetery.
-In recent years great improvements have been made to the cemetery grounds and buildings, due to the continuing efforts of the Joint Burial Committee.
+In recent years great improvements have been made to the cemetery grounds and buildings.

 bottom of page